 After hours or days without consuming it, a teen who vapes again might feel a huge relief when it’s truly the actual cause of their stress and anxiety.

-Can the Vaping Ban Discourage Teen Vaping?
+Can the Vaping Ban Discourage Teen and Child Vaping?

 The Australian government is well aware of the increasing number of teenagers using illicit vapes nationwide, and is taking drastic steps to address it.